Claybarn/RoboIAP/README.md

 ### Bottles:

-The bottles are constructed from 40 mL Fisher brand? pipettes.
+The bottles are constructed from 25mL Fisher brand pipettes.
 Each tube is cut 2 inches from each end with a saw. ¼ inch diameter rubber stoppers with a 2mm diamter hole are siliconed with the sensor wire running through the hole.
 This is done in such a way that when the rubber stopper is firmly inserted into the tube, the end of the taught sensor wire does not clog the other opening of the bottle. ½ inch diamater silicone tubing is inserted over the tapered end of the tube.
 The other end of the silicone tube is attached to the sipper.

 ### Sensors: